Employment

 Unemployment Rate Trends

-The unemployment rate was 6.4% in April 2025, down 0.0 percentage points from March.
-Compared to April last year (5.3%), the rate has increased by 1.1 percentage points.
+The unemployment rate was 6.1% in February 2026, up 0.8 percentage points from January.
+Compared to February last year (6.1%), the rate has decreased by 0.0 percentage points.

 Loading...